Pectoralis Major Strain

 Grade I - Mild Strain

 Grade I tears are called strains.
 A strain feels more like discomfort within the pectoral muscle rather than acute pain because it is typically a stretch of the muscle and/or tendon.
-Tiny tears may occur, however, there is no obvious area that is torn.
+Tiny tears may occur, however, though there is no obvious area that is torn.
 If the pectoralis muscle is not rested properly, pain and inflammation will become worse.
-Quick treatment of a strain with a Freezie Wrap® cold compression wrap and an Inferno Wrap® will prevent further injury and chronic problems from developing.
+Quick treatment of a strain with a Cold Compress or Ice Pack and a TShellz® Circulatory Boost Wrap will help prevent further injury and chronic problems from developing.

 Grade II - Moderate Strain